Ordina-JTech/knative-red-button-workshop/exercises/0-setup.md

 In this container you will execute all the kubectl and kn commands.
 This container should keep running during the whole workshop.

 ## Setup your environment variables in the deploy script
-In the shell-script 'deploy' you will find the following two environment variables.
+In the shell-script ['deploy'](volume-docker/../../volume-docker/deploy.sh) you will find the following two environment variables.
 These will be used throughout the workshop to provide some consistency and separation of deployments.

-KNATIVE_NAMESPACE - can be any cluser-unique value, you can use your name e.g. \
+- *KNATIVE_NAMESPACE* : can be any cluser-unique value, you can use your name e.g. \
-KNATIVE_SERVICE - the name you want to give your application
+- *KNATIVE_SERVICE* : the name you want to give your application

+> Update now the script `deploy.sh`

 ## Create a namespace in Kubernetes
 During this workshop we all will use the same Kubernetes cluster.
 To separate your work with that of the other participants we will setup a namespace you should use.

 Use the commands below to create your namespace.

 ```
-kubectl create ns <your namespace which you filled in in the deploy script>
+kubectl create ns <KNATIVE_NAMESPACE> # use the namespace which you used in the deploy script
 ```

 ## Verify your setup
-Running `kubectl get nodes` should show the Kubernetes nodes, the names of the nodes might also indicate on which cloud you are working \
+- Running `kubectl get nodes` should show the Kubernetes nodes, the names of the nodes might also indicate on which cloud you are working.

-Running `kubectl get namespaces` should include yours \
+- Running `kubectl get namespaces` shows all namespaces which should include the one you have created earlier.

-Running `kubectl get pods -n <your namespace>` should output nothing for now \
+- Running `kubectl get pods -n <KNATIVE_NAMESPACE>` should output nothing for now

-Running `kubectl get pods --all-namespaces` should return a list of pods
+- Running `kubectl get pods --all-namespaces` should return a list of pods